Gowling WLG's employment, labour and equalities experts bring you the latest top five employment law developments that may affect your business.

 5. Equal pay: Asda claimants overcome corporate structure hurdle

 Large-scale equal pay claims have traditionally been the reserve of public-sector workers, but times have changed.
-This month we have the latest instalment in the high profile Asda litigation described by Lord Falconer QC, representing Asda as "by far the most important, complex and financially significant equal pay claim ever pursued in the private sector.
+This month we have the latest instalment in the high profile Asda litigation described by Lord Falconer KC, representing Asda as "by far the most important, complex and financially significant equal pay claim ever pursued in the private sector.
 If successful, it will have an enormous effect …because the ripple effects of the case will be huge'.

 As a preliminary issue, the Court of Appeal has considered: can an employer avoid equal pay claims through corporate structures that physically separate female-dominated and male-dominated workforces?

 - A network of retail stores in which it has 133,000 employees.
 Instore staff is employed on retail terms.
 The retail workforce is not heavily unionised and their terms are not set through collective bargaining, although there are different pay rates based on cost of living differentials in three separate geographical areas.